►In 1963, there was NO MOVEMENT in Manila for the Beatification of Dom Justo Ukon Takayama (1552-1615) at all.

 But before his deportation to Manila – for steadfastly refusing to abjure his Catholic Faith, Lord Takayama was a celebrated Christian samurai widely recognized as a pillar of the Church during Japan’s Christian Century (1549-1650).

-As Bishops all over the world gathered in Rome for the Second Vatican Council (1962-1965), it was natural for Japanese Bishops to seek out Manila Archbishop, Cardinal Rufino J. Santos, to prod him to revive the dormant ‘Cause’ of the Confessor of Christ, Ukon Takayama.
+As Bishops all over the world gathered in Rome for the Second Vatican Council (1962-1965), Japanese Bishops took the opportunity to seek out Manila Archbishop, Cardinal Rufino J. Santos, to prod him to revive the dormant ‘Cause’ of the Confessor of Christ, Dom Justo Ukon Takayama.

 The Bishops were surprised that Cardinal Santos readily seconded to them the promotion of Takayama’s Cause.

-But in 1963, the Philippine Church did not yet have a single saint in four centuries of Catholicism, or even another candidate for sainthood – other than the Japanese nobleman, Ukon Takayama, who was originally proposed in 1630.
+But in 1963, the Philippine Church did not yet have a single saint in four centuries of Catholicism, or even another candidate for sainthood – other than the Japanese nobleman, Ukon Takayama, who was originally proposed by the Manila Archdiocese as the Philippines’ first candidate for sainthood in 1630.

 For the Manila Archdiocese to revive Takayama’s Cause, it would have to organize a Historical Committee to prepare the supporting documents, and promote Takayama’s Cause among Manila’s Catholics — in a Manila that Gen. Dwight Eisenhower described as “the worst destroyed city in the world during World War II” – after a visit to Manila in late 1945 after the war.
 The Manila Archdiocesan Archives were destroyed during the Battle for Manila (Feb.
 3-March 3, 1945) – except for the portions that were transferred to the University of Santo Tomas (UST) for safe-keeping earlier.
 So, where could Manila historians secure their materials?

 It would be better if the Japanese did the historical research themselves.